AndrewAltimit/Serverless-Image-Stitcher-AWS/README.md

 # Overview
-This project uses an advanced image stitching algorithm (implementation details uploaded in PDF).
-The program also includes searching capabilities for finding same scene images and automatic stitching.
+This utility is an advanced image stitching platform (implementation details uploaded in PDF) which can be deployed on AWS using CloudFormation, SQS, and Lambda.
+The utility also includes searching capabilities for finding same scene images and automatic stitching.
 Just specify a folder for the program to explore and a result will be generated if matches are found.

 Jobs are submitted via SQS - Simple Queue Service.
 Messages on the queue are automatically ingested via a Lambda Function (using a Lambda Trigger).
 The job requires the S3 bucket name, source folder, and destination folder in order to do a search and merge task.
 A CloudFormation template has been provided to help automate the deployment process.